TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

-So far we have looked at estimating population parameters based on random samples, where those parameters have described either the distribution of a single variable, or the joint distribution of two variables.
-For instance, in the univariate case, we used the proportion test to estimate the proportion of the population belonging to individual mutually-exclusive categories, and we used the t-test to estimate a population mean for a continuous variable.
-In the bivariate case, we used the proportion test to look for associations between two categorical variables, the t-test and ANOVA for associations between a categorical variable (group/treatment) and a continuous variable.
-We used correlation tests to estimate the association between two continuous variables.
+So far we have looked at estimating population parameters based on random samples, where those parameters have described either the distribution of a single variable considered in isolation (e.g. the one-sample t-test and one-sample proportion test), or how the distribution of one variable depends on the value of another.
+When two variables are independent, the value of one variable has no impact on the distribution of the other.
-  We then extended the idea of correlation to the linear model, where we learned how to predict or explain the values of a continuous variable based on another variable that could be either continuous or categorical.
-We also showed that linear models fit (by least-squares) to minimize the mean-squared error of the training data relative to the prediction line were equivalent to ANOVA and the equal-variances t-test, when the predictor variable was categorical.
+  When they are not independent, then the distribution of one of the variables is conditional on the value of the other.
+For instance, the t-test tests whether the value of a categorical variable (designating which one of the two groups being compared an observation belongs to) affects some aspect (in particular, the mean) of the distribution of the continuous variable.
+  The ANOVA extends this analysis to the case of a categorical variable with more than two categories.
+We also used the proportion test for two categorical variables to see if the group proportions of one variable was independent of the group value of the other variable.
+We used correlation tests to see if the distribution of two continuous variables were independent of one another.
+We extended the ideas of the correlation test and the t-test to use linear regression to estimate the conditional mean of one continuous variable based on the value of another continuous variable.
+We saw that linear regression could also incorporate categorical variables, in which case it could be shown to be equivalent to the equal variances t-test and ANOVA.

-When fitting a simple linear regression model with a continuous predictor `x`, we saw that two coefficients would be estimated.
+When fitting a simple linear regression model with a **continuous predictor** `x`, we saw that two coefficients would be estimated.
 One was the coefficient for the continuous predictor `b1`, which is equivalent to the slope of the prediction line.
   The other coefficient was the intercept `b0`, which is a constant term in the prediction formula that describes the value of the response `y` when `x`